LaKardo/bybit/README.md

 1. Fast EMA(20) crosses **above** Slow EMA(50)
 2. RSI(14) is **below** 70 (not overbought)
 3. MACD histogram is **positive** OR MACD line crosses **above** signal line
+4. **Volume confirmation**: Current volume > 1.5x its 20-period MA AND OBV is trending up
-4. No active short position
+5. No active short position

 ### Short (Sell) Signal 🔽
 1. Fast EMA(20) crosses **below** Slow EMA(50)
 2. RSI(14) is **above** 30 (not oversold)
 3. MACD histogram is **negative** OR MACD line crosses **below** signal line
+4. **Volume confirmation**: Current volume > 1.5x its 20-period MA AND OBV is trending down
-4. No active long position
+5. No active long position

 ### Exit Signal 🚪
 1. Stop-Loss or Take-Profit is hit